weiyen-31/End-to-End_Project---Ecommerce_Product/README.md

 This project focuses on product portfolio management by combining pricing, inventory availability, and customer ratings to support merchandising and product strategy decisions.

-Hence, this project built an end-to-end Business Intelligence solution that transforms raw product data into an interactive Power BI dashboard.
-The dashboard helps users explore product portfolio composition, pricing trends, brand performance, customer ratings, and inventory availability from multiple business perspectives.
+Hence, This project builds an end-to-end Business Intelligence solution that transforms raw product data into an interactive Power BI dashboard.
+The dashboard helps users analyze product portfolio composition, pricing trends, brand performance, customer ratings, and inventory availability for products listed on Flipkart India.
+The dataset reflects information last updated on 2 November 2021.

 ## Business Questions